 About US National Museum of the Pacific War

-Visitors can really immerse themselves in the history of the Pacific War here, whether it’s in seeing recreations of the battlefields or the tanks, guns and uniforms which played a role in the conflict.
+Visitors can immerse themselves in the history of the Pacific War by interacting with recreations of the battlefields, tanks, guns, and uniforms which played a role in the conflict.
 What’s interesting about the National Museum of the Pacific War is that it looks not just at the Allied aspect of this war, but also at the other side.
 For example, its weaponry includes an impressive collection of Japanese items.

 Also at the National Museum of the Pacific War is a gallery dedicated to Fleet Admiral Chester W. Nimitz, who commanded the United States Pacific Fleet in World War II.
-In fact, the museum was originally known as the Admiral Nimitz Museum and is located in his hometown.
+In 2020, the museum was recognised as the fifth-best history museum in the United States by USA Today readers.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.